modera/ModeraServerCrudBundle/Resources/doc/index.md

 When hydration profiles are defined using this syntax then no result grouping will be used.

-Also, you when defining composite hydration profiles you may using a short-hand syntax without using HydrationProfile:
+Also, you when defining composite hydration profiles you may use a shorthand syntax without using HydrationProfile:

     // override
     function getConfig() {